-In the PES context: A private provider operating in the UK and elsewhere provides an example of public, private and community sectors working together (Ingeus, 2008).
+In the PES context: Ingeus (Appendix 6.3): An example of public, private and community sectors working together is found in the operation of Ingeus (Ingeus, 2008).
 Individual action plans are regarded as pivotal to services to clients.
 They are used as 'the engine' that integrates client information from other strands of the delivery process and provides a clear roadmap of where the client has been and where they are heading.
 With the initial profiling process providing information on potential barriers to progression, (like housing, education, childcare, previous employment, etc.), the action plan pulls this information together and provides a realistic picture of the client's job goal and how this will be achieved.
 It is a dynamic, not static document, constantly changing in response to the changing circumstances and needs of the client.